danobi/vmtest/README.md

 Currently under development.

-This README will be replace with details and instructions once it's ready for use.
+This README will be replaced with details and instructions once it's ready for use.